Chicago hit with most severe flooding in over 2 years: ‘It was just pouring down’

 He wasn’t the only Chicagoan left scrambling as the city endured its “most significant flooding” in over two years, according to Ricky Castro, a National Weather Service meteorologist.
 The North Side was slammed particularly hard, with some portions recording up to 5 inches of rainfall.

-Other parts of the city had gotten anywhere from 3 to 5 inches of rain, Castro said.
-And both O’Hare and Midway international airports had recorded about 1.4 inches.
+Other parts of the city got anywhere from 3 to 5 inches of rain, Castro said.
+And both O’Hare and Midway airports had recorded about 1.4 inches.

-By the morning, social media was awash with content showing the toll of the storm.
+By later Sunday morning, social media was awash with content showing the toll of the storm.

 In one video taken near Montrose and Harding avenues, water apparently burst through a pipe and shot out skyward.
 In another video, a similar scene played out near Lawrence Avenue and Pulaski Road, where parked vehicles were left sitting in a pool of the gushing water.